aditya-me13/ES215-COA/Assignment2/Question5.md

 2. Use a loop to compare each number in the list with the given number.
 3. If the number is found, store `1` in the output, the number of iterations, and the index of the found number.
 4. If the number is not found, store `2` in the output.
+5. We are assuming that the `numbers` stores the value of the firs number of the list.

 ### Instructions: